Confederation Bridge: Bridge development

+In April 2022, Vinci Concessions announced it was acquiring the majority stake then held by OMERS, increasing its stake to 85%.

 Constitutional amendment

 As mentioned, the Schedule to the Prince Edward Island Terms of Union in the Constitution of Canada required steamship service to connect the Island's railway system with that of mainland North America.
 A dedicated ferry service replaced the steamships in 1917, but no changes were made to the constitution.
 The fixed crossing, however, required a constitutional amendment (see Amendments to the Constitution of Canada).

 The Constitution Amendment Proclamation, 1993 (Prince Edward Island) dealt with this issue, as well as the issue of tolls on the crossing.
 It made clear that the government (or a private body) could charge a toll (an essential part of the government's financing plans) for the crossing without violating the terms of union:

 "That a fixed crossing joining the Island to the mainland may be substituted for the steam service referred to in this Schedule...
-That, for greater certainty, nothing in this Schedule prevents the imposition of tolls for the use of such a fixed crossing between the Island and the mainland, or the private operation of such a crossing;"
+That, for greater certainty, nothing in this Schedule prevents the imposition of tolls for the use of such a fixed crossing between the Island and the mainland, or the private operation of such a crossing."